SS Britannia (1887)

 SS Britannia was a British Passenger Liner that was scrapped after 22 years of duty (1887–1909) at Genoa, Italy.

 Construction

-Britannia was constructed in 1887 at the Caird & Co. shipyard in Greenock, United Kingdom and she was named Britannia and served from 1887 to 1909.
+Britannia was constructed in 1887 at the Caird & Co. shipyard in Greenock, Scotland and she was named Britannia and served from 1887 to 1909.
 She was launched on 18 August 1887 and was completed on 11 October 1887.
 The sea trials began on 15 October 1887 and after completing them the ship departed on her maiden voyage on 16 October 1887.
 She had one sister ship SS Victoria.
 She was also fitted with unsubsidised gun platforms in case of auxiliary cruiser duties.